 Statutory Information concerning the Authority is also presented in addition to the basic financial statements, notes, and supplementary information.
 This information is included in section F of this report.

-A battery electric bus picking up riders outside of the Rubey Park Transit Center in Aspen.
+A battery electric bus waiting for riders outside of the Wheeler Opera House in Aspen.

 Financial Analysis of the Authority